 Right now an estimated 12.7 million tonnes of plastic, everything from plastic bottles and bags to micro-beads, end up in our oceans each year.
 That’s approximately a truck load of rubbish a minute.
 Not only does this amount of plastic waste hurt our planet, but it hurts other living creatures; many marine organisms can’t distinguish common plastic items from food.
 Animals who eat plastic, often starve as they can’t digest it and it fills their stomachs, preventing them from eating real food.

 Want to make a difference?
-Join Creative Bloom and Brighton’s Surfers Against Sewage in cleaning up Brighton Beach on the 13th November - an event which is part of the Meaning Fringe.
+Join Creative Bloom and Brighton’s Surfers Against Sewage in cleaning up Brighton Beach on the 13th November from 12-2:30 - an event which is part of the Meaning Fringe.
 We are taking direct action against plastic pollution and will prove that anyone can make a difference when they work together.
-There will also be a short talk which will further discuss marine plastic pollution and what you personally can do to stop it.
+There will also be a short talk at 2pm which will further discuss marine plastic pollution and what you personally can do to stop it.

 And if you needed any more reason to fight for the end of plastic pollution- a recent study by Sarah-Jeanne Royer et al, has discovered that plastic wastage, when exposed to sunlight, will emit greenhouse gases that contribute to global climate change.

 So come help us fight against plastic waste and do your bit to make a difference.